-Larry Fessenden is top dog of the indie production company Glass Eye Pix.
+Larry Fessenden‘s latest indie horror film, Depraved, opens in select theaters through IFC Midnight on September 13.
+Fessenden is top dog of the indie production company Glass Eye Pix.
 He has directed such movies as The Last Winter, Habit and Beneath and he’s produced dozens of films including Stake Land, House of the Devil and Wendy and Lucy.
-He has acted in movies such as You’re Next, Broken Flowers and appears in forthcoming TV episodes of Louie and The Strain.
+He has acted in movies such as You’re Next, Broken Flowers and The Mountain and appeared on TV in Louie and The Strain.
 He thinks you should be worried about climate change.

 Not too long ago, The Talkhouse invited me to write about a new horror film that was being released into theaters and so I set aside some time to watch the screener.
 I didn’t get very far into the movie before turning it off and asking my host if I could choose another film to write about.
 I knew from the get-go that I wasn’t going to love the film and it lived up to my greatest fears.
 It embodied everything that I dread about the horror genre, a genre I have been involved with for most of my life: it was horror for horror’s sake, designed to titillate and not to scare, designed to entertain but not to shock, fetishizing gore without any insight, serving up thrills with no moral perspective, and, maybe worst of all, had a glossy “movie logic” that didn’t track emotionally to this viewer.
 The sequence I had watched was put together with complete confidence and competence, there was no question about that.
 But every beat played as a cliché and had that kind of familiarity that makes movies seem dead.